fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 The console is useful for you as a developer.
 You can see what is changing, and when.
 However, your users will probably expect your app to do something more relevant.

-As an example, we're going to re-render the viewport when the CELL_MODIFIED notification is received.
-This is simple, since it requires only that we add a check inside of our notificationHandler function:
+As an example, we're going to re-render the viewport when the `CELL_MODIFIED` notification is received.
+This is simple, since it requires only that we add a check inside of our `notificationHandler` function:

+{% label %}js/helpers.js{% endlabel %}
 ```js
 var notificationHandler = function(msg) {
   //write all events to the app console